 For a list of medical power of attorney forms by state, click here.

-A medical power of attorney form is strictly for health care choices should you son or daughter become incapacitated.
+A medical power of attorney form is strictly for health care choices should your son or daughter become incapacitated.
 A general durable power of attorney, however, covers financial decisions.

-This document allows you (in this case, your college student) to give authority to another person (the parents) to make financial/legal decisions and to make financial transactions on your behalf.
+This document allows a college student to give authority to another person (the parents) to make financial/legal decisions.
+It also allows the parents to make the following financial transactions on the student’s behalf: